wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-desktop-analytics/includes/7-prepare-deployment-plans.md

 While the Assets area also shows devices and apps, the **Plan assets** area under a specific deployment plan includes additional information.

- -  **Devices.** See the **Windows upgrade decision** for each device in the deployment plan.
+ -  **Devices**.
+See the **Windows upgrade decision** for each device in the deployment plan.
 The Windows upgrade decision to **Replace device.
 This** can be because of reasons such as minimum hard requirements not met, a specific make/model cannot upgrade, a plug-and-play component that blocks upgrade, a risk that after an upgrade it will lose connectivity (such as a driver issue).
- -  **Apps.** Set the **Upgrade decision** and the **Importance** for this app in this deployment plan.
+ -  **Apps**.
+Set the **Upgrade decision** and the **Importance** for this app in this deployment plan.
 In the details of the app, you can also see the following information: Recommendations, Compatibility risk factors, and Microsoft known issues.
 Use this information to help set the **Upgrade decision**.
 The apps that Desktop Analytics shows as **noteworthy** are based on the low install count threshold for the readiness rules of the deployment plan.
- -  **Drivers.** See the list of drivers included with this deployment plan.
+ -  **Drivers**.
+See the list of drivers included with this deployment plan.
 Set the **Upgrade decision**, review Microsoft's recommendation, and see compatibility risk factors.

 ### Importance